 We are always at risk of becoming incapacitated or deceased — even when there is not the coronavirus seemingly taking over the world by infecting and killing thousands of people.
 While now is a good time to ensure your estate planning documents in place and up-to-date, I should note that it is always a good time to make sure this important task is completed to ensure that your wishes are honored in the event of your incapacity and that your kids and loved ones are protected.

 Though LLC is a type of business that offers a level of flexibility, remember that the process of forming one can be complicated and involves complex legal documents.
-It is critically important that you remember and adheres to the compliance requirements to keep your LLC in good standing.
+It is critically important that you remember and adhere to the compliance requirements to keep your LLC in good standing.
 Failure to comply with the requirements will result in the suspension of your LLC and put your personal assets at risk.
 Here are some steps to help you get started if you are interested in forming an LLC.

 Whenever someone so beloved dies so young, it highlights just how critical it is for every adult, especially those with young children, to create an estate plan to ensure their loved ones are properly protected and provided for when they die or in the event of their incapacity.
 While the death of Kobe, his daughter, and the others is terribly sad, it motivates you to get your estate planning handled the right way, or updated, the tragedy just might have some positive impact.